Acusick1/ImageClassifier/README.md

 ## Packages
 The repository is separated into 3 sub-packages:
 ### ImageClassifier
-A simple multi-class CNN trainer.
+A simple multi-class CNN trainer using TensorFlow.
 ### UnifiedAPI
 A unified message broker API, allowing both Google Pub/Sub and Apache Kafka to be used.
 ### App